 The error object associated with the uncaught error.
 Typically, this object's data type is one of the following: An Error instance (or one of its subclasses), if the uncaught error is a synchronous error created by a throw statement, such as an error that could have been caught using a try..catch block An ErrorEvent instance (or one of its subclasses), if the uncaught error is an asynchronous error that dispatches an error event when the error happens

 However, the error property can potentially be an object of any data type.
-ActionScript does not require a throw statement to be used only with Error objects.
+Haxe does not require a throw statement to be used only with Error objects.
 For example, the following code is legal both at compile time and run time:

 throw new Sprite();